robinsonraju/robinsonraju.github.io/_posts/2015-09-30-mapreducejob-iris.md

 header-img: "img/hadoop/iris.jpg"
 ---

 This blog is an attempt to walk through the process of using hadoop to analyze a dataset that might look similar to an actual dataset that we might encounter.
+The objective is to read data from Iris dataset - [https://archive.ics.uci.edu/ml/datasets/Iris](https://archive.ics.uci.edu/ml/datasets/Iris) and calculate the mean sepal length of each class of the flower.
+The data is here -> [https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).

+Sample record : `` 5.1,3.5,1.4,0.2,Iris-setosa ``

+Attribute Information:
+   1. sepal length in cm
+   2. sepal width in cm
+   3. petal length in cm
+   4. petal width in cm
+   5. class:
+      -- Iris Setosa
+      -- Iris Versicolour
+      -- Iris Virginica

 In the last blog on wordcount, I used an eclipse project that was bundled automatically with the Cloudera VM and just modified the StubMapper, StubReducer and Driver to plugin the code for wordcount.
 In this, I thought I'll create one from scratch and see how it works.